Wong Tai Sin Temple (Hong Kong)

-Wong Tai Sin Temple is a well known shrine and tourist attraction in Hong Kong.
+Wong Tai Sin Temple (Chinese: 黃大仙祠) is a well known shrine and tourist attraction in Hong Kong.
 It is dedicated to Wong Tai Sin, or the Great Immortal Wong.
 The 18000 m2 Taoist temple is famed for the many prayers answered: "What you request is what you get" (有求必應) via a practice called kau chim.
 The temple is located on the southern side of Lion Rock in the north of Kowloon.